Inverse problems on low-dimensional manifolds: Abstract

 \section{Abstract}

 We consider abstract inverse problems between infinite-dimen\-sio\-nal Banach spaces.
 These inverse problems are typically nonlinear and ill-posed, making the inversion with limited and noisy measurements a delicate process.
 In this work, we assume that the unknown belongs to a finite-dimensional manifold: this assumption arises in many real-world scenarios where natural objects have a low intrinsic dimension and belong to a certain submanifold of a much larger ambient space.
-We prove uniqueness and H\"older and Lipschitz stability and derive a globally-convergent reconstruction algorithm from a finite number of measurements.
-Several examples are discussed.
+We prove uniqueness and H\"older and Lipschitz stability results in this general setting, also in the case when only a finite discretization of the measurements is available.
+Then, a Landweber-type reconstruction algorithm from a finite number of measurements is proposed, for which we prove global convergence, thanks to a new criterion for finding a suitable initial guess.

+These general results are then applied to several examples, including two classical nonlinear ill-posed inverse boundary value problems.
+The first is Calder\'on's inverse conductivity problem, for which we prove a Lipschitz stability estimate from a finite number of measurements for piece-wise constant conductivities with discontinuities on an unknown triangle.
+A similar stability result is then obtained for Gel'fand-Calder\'on's problem for the Schr\"odinger equation, in the case of piece-wise constant potentials with discontinuities on a finite number of non-intersecting balls.